anushreehede/senseiAssist/README.md

 `cd src`
 `npm install alexa-sdk`
 `npm install aws-sdk`
+`npm install nodemailer`
+`npm install nodemailer-smtp-transport`
+`npm install xoauth2`

 ### Uploading to Amazon AWS

 Zip the files in `/src` and create a `src.zip` file to upload to AWS.
-The intents and utterances have been included in `/speechAssets`.
+The intents and utterances have been included in `/speechAssets` - to be used on Developer's portal.

+Zip the files in `/triggers` and upload in a separate Lambda function on AWS.
+This sends deadline reminder emails.

 ### TODO